Bill Estabrooks: Political career

+Later life and death

 On September 10, 2010, Estabrooks announced that he had been diagnosed with Parkinson's disease in November 2008.
 He continued to serve in cabinet until his resignation on May 30, 2012.
 Estabrooks also announced his decision to not seek re-election in the next provincial election due to his health concerns.

+Estabrooks later moved to Edmonton around 2019 to be closer to his family, where he resided in a care home.
+He died there on June 4, 2024, at age 76.